thhdragon/ff5m/docs/SCREEN.md

 It's not suitable for a full UI, but it consumes almost no resources and allows you to print any information you need.

-To print/draw information you can use `typer` tool, which localed at `/root/printer_data/bin/typer` To see how to use it, run `/root/printer_data/bin/typer --help`

 For examples you can view [display_off.cfg](/display_off.cfg) for macros and [screen.sh](/.shell/screen.sh) script.